david-maw/DivisiBill/DivisiBill/Developer Notes.md

  2. Use Visual Studio 2022 to debug it, or
  3. use `dotnet run -f:net8.0-windows10.0.19041.0` at a command prompt to run it

+There are several Git branches available but the only well-behaved one is "main".
+The "alpha" branch is used as part of the release CI/CD process and hops around somewhat randomly and others may come and go but should be considered experimental at best.

 Read on for more information.

 Overall Solution Structure